hatemhosny/gh-action-example/README.md

 - `{{LC::SHA}}`: The full SHA of the commit.
 - `{{LC::REPO}}`: The name of the repository.

-In addition, you can use the following to refer to files in the repository:
+In addition, in project JSON, you can use the following to refer to files in the repository:

 - `{{LC::TO_URL(./file.js)}}`: The URL of the file `./file.js` with the `base-url` value prepended.
 The input `base-url` is required in this case.
 - `{{LC::TO_DATA_URL(./file.js)}}`: Converts the file `./file.js` to a [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) and uses it.